 - Be ready to learn and accept challenges.

-Physical Education - Our PE days this year are Thursday afternoon (Orienteering with Miss Walker) and Friday afternoon (Dance).
+Physical Education - Our PE days this year are Thursday afternoon with Miss Walker and Friday mornings.
 Please ensure that your child has a full PE kit in school for these days, which should include appropriate outdoor clothing.
 Jewellery must not be worn for PE, if earrings can come out they should be, however, if they can't be removed then plasters (supplied from home) should be worn.
 Unfortunately, we are unable to help children remove jewellery or place plasters on.

 Homework - Homework will be given out on a Friday and due back in the following Thursday in order for us to mark it together on a Friday afternoon.
 If children do not complete or make an attempt to do the homework or forget to bring the completed one in, as with all other classes across the school, children will be required to stay in at break and complete this.